opencloud-community/ot-controller/docs/admin/migration/livekit.md

     - The `service_url` should be the URL where the controller can access the LiveKit server, which can be an internally routed URL or IP.
     - The `api_key` and `api_secret` must match the values configured in the LiveKit server.
     - The recorder service will fetch the configuration from the controller

-## Known Issues

-- The Obelisk-Service does only support basic audio codecs and has no video support yet
-- Users may experience connectivity issues with Firefox when connecting to a Room via a VPN under certain circumstances.
-- LiveKit cannot be hosted behind a URL with a path; a dedicated subdomain is required.